bjlkeng/bjlkeng.github.io/source/posts/lossless-compression-with-latent-variable-models-using-bits-back-coding.rst

 * My implementation on Github: `notebooks <https://github.com/bjlkeng/sandbox/tree/master/bitsback>`__
 * [1] "Practical Lossless Compression with Latent Variables using Bits Back Coding", Townsend, Bird, Barber, `ICLR 2019 <https://arxiv.org/abs/1901.04866>`__.
 * [2] "Bit-Swap: Recursive Bits-Back Coding for Lossless Compression with Hierarchical Latent Variables", Kingma, Abbeel, Ho, `ICML 2019 <https://arxiv.org/abs/1905.06845>`__

+..
+[1] I'll be using this term "pseudo-random" to describe this faux random sampling process.
+I know it's probably not accurate to even call it pseudo-random, but I'm using it colloquially to mean not truly random.